 Arizona has a private market, which allows small businesses to buy workers' compensation from any insurance carrier or agency that is licensed to write in that state.

-Arizona also maintains a state fund that competes with the private market.
+Arizona also maintains a state fund, located in Phoenix, that competes with the private workers' comp market.
 If you’re still having trouble finding coverage, you can contact NCCI, which will place you with a carrier through the state’s assigned risk pool.

 Workers’ comp premium factors in the nature of your business (called your assigned class code), payroll of employees being covered and past coverage and claims.
 NCCI collects state and national data on workplace injuries, and recommends rates by class code.
 The Arizona Department of Insurance regulates and approves rates for Arizona insurance carriers, based on NCCI recommendations.